grjsmith/Neon-Synthwave-Gauges/README.md

 </details>

 ## About The Project
-The concept is simple.
-I like system monitors in Rainmeter.
-I have a large 21:9 monitor so I can spare a little screenspace at the top of my display.
-So I wanted reasonably feature rich system monitors that occupied a small amount of vertical space but could use as much horizontal space as needed.
+I love the whole Synthwave aesthetic!
+I like the music, artists like [Dreamkid](https://open.spotify.com/artist/0603X4AUnZec4wiHJNsynF), [Daniel Delux](https://open.spotify.com/artist/0OTY72l7CC7ynKzp6N2o5b) and [Code Elektro](https://open.spotify.com/artist/3FIZFOkx25ESPENGx6st5w).
+I love [Robb Owen's SynthWave '84 VSCode](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode).
+I made a [synthwave](https://github.com/grjsmith/Neon-Synthwave) [Obsidian](https://obsidian.md/) theme.
+It was about time I created a Rainmeter theme.
+Times have changed since I created the [Clean Text and Graphs theme](https://github.com/grjsmith/clean-text-and-graphs-for-rainmeter) that was designed to sit at the top of the screen.
+Now I wanted something that could site on the right or left side of the screen or, in my case, on the right side of my second monitor.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With